CTC Accreditation Launchpad(opens in new window)

 School Psychology was ranked 2nd for Social Service jobs and 14th in general in 2018 by U.S. News & World Report.
 There is a 100% job placement rate for Chico State graduates, meaning that everyone is employed in the field after finishing the program.

-School psychologists and school counselors often work closely together to meet the academic and social emotional needs of school-aged youth.
+School psychologists, school counselors, and school social workers work closely together to meet the academic, behavioral, and social emotional needs of school-aged youth.

-School psychologists provide direct and indirect services such as intervention, consultation, counseling, crisis response preparation, and systems change.
-In addition, they also work with students by conducting individual assessments.
-The Chico State School Psychology program awards a Master of Arts in Psychology: Applied Option/School Psychology and only recommends candidates for the Pupil Personnel Services Credential in School Psychology from the California Commission on Teacher Credentialing.
+The Chico State School Psychology program awards a Master of Arts in Psychology: Applied Option/School Psychology and recommends candidates for the Pupil Personnel Services Credential in School Psychology (PPS School Psychology) from the California Commission on Teacher Credentialing.

 We have a separate page where you can find detailed application instructions.